After an injury, John Register became a two-sport Paralympian

 After having his left leg amputated following a devastating injury in practice, John Register became a Paralympic swimmer, sprinter and long jumper.

-From George Poage, the first Black American to win an Olympic medal, to Leroy Walker, the first black American to coach a U.S. Olympic team, here is a closer look at some of these stories featured in the U.S. Olympic & Paralympic Museum.
+From the first Black American to win an Olympic medal for Team USA, to Leroy Walker, the first Black American to coach a U.S. Olympic team, these accolades highlight the resilience and contributions of famous U.S. Black Athletes.

 After having his left leg amputated following a devastating injury in practice, John Register became a Paralympic swimmer, sprinter and long jumper.